Division (mathematics)

-Division is one of the four basic operations of arithmetic, the ways that numbers are combined to make new numbers.
+Division is one of the four basic operations of arithmetic.
 The other operations are addition, subtraction, and multiplication.
+What is being divided is called the dividend, which is divided by the divisor, and the result is called the quotient.

 At an elementary level the division of two natural numbers is, among other possible interpretations, the process of calculating the number of times one number is contained within another.
-This number of times need not be an integer.
 For example, if 20 apples are divided evenly between 4 people, everyone receives 5 apples (see picture).
+However, this number of times or the number contained (divisor) need not be integers.

 The division with remainder or Euclidean division of two natural numbers provides an integer quotient, which is the number of times the second number is completely contained in the first number, and a remainder, which is the part of the first number that remains, when in the course of computing the quotient, no further full chunk of the size of the second number can be allocated.
 For example, if 21 apples are divided between 4 people, everyone receives 5 apples again, and 1 apple remains.

-For division to always yield one number rather than a quotient plus a remainder, the natural numbers must be extended to rational numbers or real numbers.
+For division to always yield one number rather than an integer quotient plus a remainder, the natural numbers must be extended to rational numbers or real numbers.
 In these enlarged number systems, division is the inverse operation to multiplication, that is a = c / b means a × b = c, as long as b is not zero.
 If b = 0, then this is a division by zero, which is not defined.
 In the 21-apples example, everyone would receive 5 apple and a quarter of an apple, thus avoiding any leftover.

 Both forms of division appear in various algebraic structures, different ways of defining mathematical structure.
 Those in which a Euclidean division (with remainder) is defined are called Euclidean domains and include polynomial rings in one indeterminate (which define multiplication and addition over single-variabled formulas).
 Those in which a division (with a single result) by all nonzero elements is defined are called fields and division rings.
 In a ring the elements by which division is always possible are called the units (for example, 1 and −1 in the ring of integers).
 Another generalization of division to algebraic structures is the quotient group, in which the result of "division" is a group rather than a number.